hysts/pytorch_image_classification/README.md

     * Trained shake-shake 26 2x64d (S-S-I) with batch size 64, and initial learning rate 0.1.
 * Test errors reported above are the ones at last epoch.
 * Experiments with only 1 run are done on different computer from the one used for experiments with 3 runs.
+* GeForce GTX 980 was used in these experiments.

 #### VGG-like